Here at Everything For Birds we have

 First time bird cage buyers

-usually aren't the type of people that take features &
+usually aren't the type of people that take features and

 functionality into account like they should.
 They've never owned a